 Nutritional analysis per serving

-Serving size: 1/4 of recipe or about 1 orange sliced with syrup
+Serving size: About 1 orange, sliced, with syrup

 - Saturated fat 0 g

 - Trans fat 0 g